KTH/kursstatistik-api/README.md

 #### Configure Stunnel

 After ordering a certificate from Ladok, you will also receive an email with instructions on how to configure _Stunnel_.
 Below is a modified set of instructions and suggested configuration.
+A certificate chain file will also be attached to the email.

 You may, or may not, choose to use a _config_ folder.
 These instructions assume that all files are in `/usr/local/etc/stunnel`, simply called the _stunnel folder_,